Resume

 Refer to credible online reports

-There are online reports that you can usually check out to see what soft skills are currently in high demand.
-A few good places that I would suggest looking at include LinkedIn Learning and Gartner.
+With everything available online, we have no excuse not to do our research.
+I suggest checking online reports, articles, and guides to see what soft skills are currently in high demand.
+A few good places to start include LinkedIn Learning and Gartner.

 What Soft Skills Are High Priorities?

-Any resume skill you can prove you excel in that’s also mentioned in the job requirements list is the one to prioritize.
+Any resume skill you can prove you excel in that’s also mentioned in the job requirements is a priority.

-Don’t just go for what you think looks good.
+But don’t just go for any old skill because it sounds impressive.
+I wouldn’t put public speaking at the top of the list for a job that’s all independent work.
 Mention soft skills that make you a more competent candidate for the company’s specific job posting.

 • Reflect on the soft skills you’re most comfortable with and can demonstrate real-world success in.